 Hazard Barriers (to reduce the probability) Hazardous Events Controls (to reduce the severity of harm) Restrict rowing to sheltered areas Have mixed crews (Mix Juniors/inexperienced rowers with more experienced rowers) Man overboard from gig Rescue with gig Rescue with safety boat Teach man overboard drill Wear lifejacket or buoyancy aid Carry life ring and throwline Avoid being upwind of hazards (circulation plan?)
 Keep a good look out Use coxed rather than coxless boats Avoid being close to the downwind bank Blown into bank, pontoon, bridge, shallows, etc. Have safety boat and throw lines available to rescue rowers and recover boat Use throw lines from the bank to pull the boat clear.
-Carry first aid kit and radio or mobile phone to contact emergency services Have trained first aiders available Stay upwind of the boathouse Use larger, faster boats (4x rather than 1x) Mix Juniors with experienced, fit adults Cannot get back to boathouse against the wind Have a safety boat available for towing Land boat somewhere else and carry it back await improved conditions Use anchor to hold positionRow in sheltered areas Drifting in strong winds Carry tow rope for being towed to safety Lightning Avoid rowing when lightning is present or forecast Get off the water asap if lightning starts Adopt the 30:30 rule on lightning Struck by lightning causing burns or electrocution.
-Treat with First Aid Call an ambulance and evacuate to hospital Poor visibility caused by fog or very heavy rain Avoid rowing far from land when fog is present or forecast Coach scullers and steers persons to keep a good lookout Local knowledge Know and understand the lights and sound signals on navigation marks At sea, avoid rowing in poor visibility Collision with the bank or other fixed object Train rowers to check the equipment then (if OK) to walk the boat back into deeper water and row away Train rowers what to do if the equipment is damaged Have safety boat and throw lines available to rescue rowers and recover boat Use throw lines from the bank to pull the boat into the bank (or shallow water) Carry first aid kit and radio or mobile phone to contact emergency services Have trained first aiders available Avoid rowing far from land when fog is present or forecast Coach scullers and steers persons to keep a good lookout and listen out for other boats Collision with another boat Have safety boat and throw lines available to rescue rowers and recover boat Use throw lines from the bank to pull the boat into the bank (or shallow water)
+Carry first aid kit and radio or mobile phone to contact emergency services Have trained first aiders available Stay upwind of the boathouse Use larger, faster boats (4x rather than 1x) Mix Juniors with experienced, fit adults Cannot get back to boathouse against the wind Have a safety boat available for towing Land boat somewhere else and carry it back await improved conditions Use anchor to hold position Row in sheltered areas Drifting in strong winds Carry tow rope for being towed to safety Lightning Avoid rowing when lightning is present or forecast Get off the water asap if lightning starts Adopt the 30:30 rule on lightning Struck by lightning causing burns or electrocution.
+Treat with First Aid Call an ambulance and evacuate to hospital Poor visibility caused by fog or very heavy rain Avoid rowing far from land when fog is present or forecast Coach scullers and steers persons to keep a good lookout over both left and right shoulders Local knowledge Know and understand the lights and sound signals on navigation marks At sea, avoid rowing in poor visibility Collision with the bank or other fixed object Train rowers to check the equipment then (if OK) to walk the boat back into deeper water and row away Train rowers what to do if the equipment is damaged Have safety boat and throw lines available to rescue rowers and recover boat Use throw lines from the bank to pull the boat into the bank (or shallow water) Carry first aid kit and radio or mobile phone to contact emergency services Have trained first aiders available Avoid rowing far from land when fog is present or forecast Coach scullers and steers persons to keep a good lookout over both left Collision with another boat Have safety boat and throw lines available to rescue rowers and recover boat